We want our browser monitor to run with the current user's credentials (windows-authentication).

 When we record or play the clickpath -> it works fine!

-When the synthetic instance runs (from private location) it fails on authorization, as the windows login credentials are those that are required.
+When the synthetic instance runs (from a private location) it fails on authorization, as the windows login credentials are those that are required.

 I've seen similar posts around this issue answered by the Credentials Vault feature, but that does not apply to this use case of windows credentials.